5 Written questions

 - e They stimulate the growth and division of cells.

 5 Multiple choice questions

 - The cell grows and replicates DNA and centrioles.

 - The chromatin condenses into chromosomes.
 The centrioles separate, and a spindle begins to form.
 The nuclear envelope breaks down.

 - A hollow ball of cells with a cluster of cells inside known as the inner cell mass.

 - The process by which cells become specialized.

-Sexual Reproduction → The production of genetically identical offspring from a single parent.
+Asexual Reproduction → The production of offspring that inherit some of their genetic information from each parent.